 How confident am I?
 Not very confident.
 When it comes to explaining what minds are, nothing in philosophy of mind makes any sense to me.
-It is clear enough that minds are dependent on matter, but this is compatible with both materialism and epiphenomenalism.
-If I had to cast a bet right now, though, I would bet on some form of token-token physicalism.
+It is clear enough that minds depend on matter, but this is compatible with both materialism and epiphenomenalism.
+If I had to cast a bet right now, I would wager on some form of token-token physicalism.

 3. Are there categorical moral facts?